Brand development that increases sales velocity, guaranteed.

 • Continuous improvement

 Consider Sephora’s position in the cosmetics industry.
 The company conducted thorough market research and customer analysis to identify a target audience of beauty enthusiasts.
-With this understanding, Sephora developed a brand positioning framework highlighting its knowledgeable staff, in-store experiences, and comprehensive product range designed for various skin tones.
+With this understanding, Sephora developed a brand positioning framework that highlights its knowledgeable staff, in-store experiences, and a comprehensive product range designed for various skin tones.

-Sephora set itself apart from competitors and built a loyal customer base by aligning its positioning with the desires of its target audience.
+Sephora set itself apart from competitors and built a loyal customer base by aligning its positioning with its target audience’s desires.
 The brand’s dedication to gathering customer feedback and adjusting its offerings and in-store experiences continuously reinforced its status as a top choice for beauty enthusiasts.

 Defining the Target Customer